-As a Counsellor and Therapeutic Wellbeing Practitioner, I qualified at The Institute for Arts in Therapy and Education in London.
+As a BACP (British Association of Counsellors &) Counsellor and Therapeutic Wellbeing Practitioner, I qualified at The Institute for Arts in Therapy and Education in London.
 My diverse skill set include diplomas in Life Coaching, Sophrology and Meditation Teaching working with both adults and young people.
-I have provided therapy and mentoring in both primary and secondary schools
+I have provided therapy and ment

 In my work I employ an integrative approach influenced by various modalities and I am particularly passionate about utilising the creative arts, creative writing, sand trays, clay modelling, drama/improvisation and more.